dbtek/dbyll/_posts/2021-11-16-bastionnativeclient.md

 tags: [azurebastion,nativeclient,pipelines]
 fullview: true
 ---

+Greetings, All.

-## Intro
+## News

-So, Microsoft released a neat little update to Bastion at this years event at MS Ignite (Don't know what Bastion is, [here's a link](https://docs.microsoft.com/en-us/azure/bastion/bastion-overview))
+So, Microsoft released a neat little update to Bastion at this years MS Ignite event.
+(Don't know what Bastion is, [here's a link](https://docs.microsoft.com/en-us/azure/bastion/bastion-overview))

 They released the capability to directly from your Windows or Linux machine, via Az CLI connect directly to a Virtual Machine without having to browse the portal.
 For me, working as a consultant, jumping betweens environments and browser tabs, this can be pretty frustrating.

 ## Solution

+This post will go through a small script that you can re-use for connecting from your native client to VM's via Bastion.

 ### Prerequisites